·

 For a more traditional banana split flavor, add a layer of well-drained crushed pineapple.
 Make sure to drain it really well and gently pat it dry so the extra juice doesn’t make the cake watery.

 Fresh strawberries add color, sweetness, and another classic sundae flavor.
-Slice them thin and add them with the bananas or use them as a pretty topping right before serving.
+Slice them thin and add them to the bananas, or use them as a pretty topping right before serving.

-Chopped peanuts or walnuts add a little crunch and make this dessert taste even more like a banana split sundae.
+Chopped peanuts or walnuts add a little crunch, making this dessert taste even more like a banana split sundae.
 Add them right before serving so they stay crisp.

-Use chocolate graham crackers, chocolate pudding, mini chocolate chips, or an extra drizzle of chocolate fudge topping if you want a richer chocolate flavor.
+Use chocolate graham crackers, chocolate pudding, mini chocolate chips, or an extra drizzle of chocolate fudge topping for a richer chocolate flavor.

 A drizzle of caramel sauce pairs perfectly with the bananas, whipped topping, and chocolate fudge.
 You can add it on top with the chocolate or serve extra sauce on the side.

-Add colorful sprinkles, extra cherries, and a little extra whipped topping on top.
+Add colorful sprinkles, extra cherries, and a little extra whipped topping.
 This is such a fun variation for kids’ birthdays, summer parties, or any celebration that needs an easy no-bake dessert.

 For Memorial Day, Fourth of July, or Labor Day, top the cake with strawberries, blueberries, whipped topping, and red, white, and blue sprinkles.